Mobile Preschool Funding Program

 Mobile Preschool Funding promotes universal access and sustainable and improved service delivery by providing:

-- additional equity funding for children aged 3 years and above from low income families, children from First Nations (Aboriginal and Torres Strait Islander) families and children with disability and additional needs.
+- additional equity funding for children aged 3 years and above from low income families, children with an Aboriginal and Torres Strait Islander background and children with disability and additional needs.

-Mobile Preschool Funding for a mobile preschool is determined for each preschool year through calculation of three components:
+The Program Payment component of Mobile Preschool Funding is determined for each preschool year through calculation of three components:

 Operational Adjustment and Equity Adjustment are applied to a mobile preschool’s Base Funding, which means that Base Funding may increase or decrease depending on operational settings and the characteristics of the children enrolled by that mobile preschool.